Jörn Wallenwein

 Image 4: "Black Mirror II".
 Tower 185 (right) and Pollux (left).
 The twin towers Kastor and Pollux are not very tall for Frankfurt, but they have beautiful, reflective facades.
 The cover image of this gallery shows both skyscrapers in a montage with high-key processing.

 "It was a very warm summer day, well over 30° Celsius and it was a good year; there were a lot of active dragonflies and insects.
 At a fishing pond with not too dense vegetation, darters kept flying at a wooden railing.
 Pairs were regularly attacked by male darters.
 One pair flew almost always to the same place and was permanently driven away by "jealous" males.
 I put my hand to the corresponding spot and waited motionlessly.
 After a short time, the dragonfly pair came and sat down on my outstretched hand.
 Very slowly I lifted my hand and carefully moved away.
 Thereby I shielded my pair from other darters.
 A win-win situation, so to speak.
 Even when I moved my hand into the shade for better photography, the darters stayed with me.
 Long after the photograph was taken, the pair remained on my hand.
-A daters mating can last up to 20 minutes." [ Zitat Jörn Wallenwein ]
+A daters mating can last up to 20 minutes." [ Quote Jörn Wallenwein ]

 FROM THE SAME CATEGORY